-- [4] Appropriate work is shown to find 8, but the area is missing or is incorrect. - [3] Appropriate work is shown, but three or more computational errors are made.
+- [4] A correct graph is drawn, (75, 25) and no, but the interpretation and justification are missing or incorrect. - [3] Appropriate work is shown, but three or more computational or graphing or errors are made.

-[3] Appropriate work is shown, but one conceptual and one computational error are made.
+[3] Appropriate work is shown, but one conceptual error and one computational or graphing error are made.

-- [3] A correct equation in one variable and a correct explanation are written, but no further correct work is shown. - [2] Appropriate work is shown, but two conceptual errors are made.
+- [3] No, and a correct justification is given, one graphing error is made, but no further correct work is shown. - [2] Appropriate work is shown, but two conceptual errors are made.